 If you have any questions that aren’t addressed in this guide, Jimdo has a whole bunch of resources to get you started, including our Support Center, video tutorials, other guides, and blog posts.
 And of course, our friendly Support Team is standing by for any other questions you might have.

-To log in, go to your website’s address, then scroll down to the bottom of the page.
+To log in, go to your website’s address in your browser and scroll down to the bottom of the page.
 At the bottom right corner of the page (usually in the footer), click on the small link that says Log In.
 A box will then appear for you to enter your password.

 Once you log in, your website will appear in Edit Mode.
 This is the view you will use to make changes to your site.
 When you’re in Edit Mode, you’ll see a sidebar of options on the right.
 This is called your Site Admin.